 A path runs along the bottom end of Hollybush Wood.
 This woodland makes up part of the Standen estate.
 Much water drains through here and often floods the path.
 On the far side of the field to the right is an old barn, which is all that remains of the original Standen Farm, one of the three farms the Beales bought in the 1890s to form the Standen estate.
 This is remembered as a 'small, low-pitched cottage, inhabited by an enormous family'.
 It was demolished in 1896 and the name was adopted for the big house.

-Standen Rocks, once used by the Beale children and grandchildren from Standen for picnic teas, on the left, are moss-covered sandstone outcrops close to the path.
+Standen Rocks, once used by the Beale children and grandchildren from Standen for picnic teas, on the right, are moss-covered sandstone outcrops close to the path.
 If there’s time, make a detour to explore them and the wonderful views they offer across the reservoir.
 In the Beales’ day, the view would have been very different, as the reservoir, fed by the River Medway, was not built until 1952.
 Back on the path, alongside the hedgerow there is an interpretation board on Standen Rocks.

 Walk up the hill, keeping the wide, scrubby hedgerow on your right and crossing under the high-voltage power cables.
 Go through a metal gate by the two pointed finger post.
 The steeper headland path leads through more scrub (Please persevere in this area; the scrub can become very overgrown in summer.)
 At the top of the scrub footpath turn right by the three point public footpath sign pointing up the hill.

 Views of Standen